AOP-Assignments-RadioThread/03_assignment_data_visualization/README.md

 ## How to Use

-- Press the Import button on the top left;
+- Press the Import button on the top left.

 - Open the .csv file provided in the Assets folder.